Franche-Comté

 From 1956 to 2015, the Franche-Comté was a French administrative region.
 Since 1 January 2016, it has been part of the new region Bourgogne-Franche-Comté.

 The region is named after the Franche Comté de Bourgogne (Free County of Burgundy), definitively separated from the region of Burgundy proper in the fifteenth century.
 In 2016, these two-halves of the historic Kingdom of Burgundy were reunited, as the region of Bourgogne-Franche-Comté.
 It is also the 6th biggest region in France.
 The name "Franche-Comté" is feminine because the word "comté" in the past was generally feminine, although today it is masculine.

 The principal cities are the capital Besançon, Belfort and Montbéliard.
 Other important cities are Dole (the capital before the region was conquered by Louis XIV in the late seventeenth century), Vesoul (capital of Haute-Saône), Arbois (the "wine capital" of the Jura), and Lons-le-Saunier (the capital of Jura).

 History

 The region has been inhabited since the Paleolithic age and was occupied by the Gauls.
 It was then heavily settled by Germanic peoples during the Germanic migrations, most notably the Burgundians, who settled in the region after the Gauls had vacated the area.
 Later, it was part of the territory of the Alemanni in the fifth century, then the Kingdom of Burgundy from 457 to 534.
-The Burgundians adopted Orthodox Christianity, Christianizing the region.
+The Burgundians adopted Chalcedonian Christianity, Christianizing the region.
 In 534, it became part of the Frankish kingdom.
 In 561 it was included in the Merovingian Kingdom of Burgundy under Guntram, the third son of Clotaire I. In 613, Clotaire II reunited the Frankish Kingdom under his rule, and the region remained a part of the Kingdom of Burgundy under the later Merovingians and Carolingians.